ikajdan/aimwave/README.md

 The game consists of a single scene that contains all the elements required for gameplay.
 The scene is organized into different game objects that represent various components of the game, such as the player, targets, arena, and user interface elements.

+- Logger: A script that logs messages to a file for debugging and tracking events during gameplay.
 - Ground: The base of the arena where the player moves and interacts.
 - Arena: A defined space that includes walls and box colliders acting as sensors to detect the presence of targets.
 - Directional Light: Provides ambient lighting for the scene.